iamarshrx/iamarshrx/README.md

 ## 🚀 Vision

-I'm Arshak — a full-stack engineer driven to design robust, scalable systems that blend solid architecture with practical execution.
+I’m Arshak — a full-stack engineer on a mission to become a **world-class software architect**.
 I build systems that are scalable, secure, real-time, and clean — with developer experience at the core.

 ---

-## 🧠 Tech Stack
+## 🧬 Tech Stack

 | Domain | Tools |
 |--------|-------|